MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

 2. Choose the Attachment Management icon to attach documents to the quote, if applicable.

->   **C H A P T E R 1 5** R E T U R N S

-1. Enter additional information about the return by choosing Holds or User-

->   Defined.
-If a hold has been assigned to the return, a stop icon will appear
->   on the Hold button.
+1. Enter additional information about the return by choosing Holds or User-Defined.
+If a hold has been assigned to the return, a stop icon will appear on the Hold button.

 1. Choose Distributions to verify or change distribution accounts.

->   The distribution accounts and amounts will be displayed for Inventory and

->   Cost of Goods Sold.
-The unit cost for the returned item will appear in the
->   Sales Transaction Entry window and the default amount will be the current
->   cost of the item from the Item Maintenance window.
-You can change the unit
->   cost in the Sales Transaction Entry window if the return ID is set up to
->   allow overriding item costs.
+    The distribution accounts and amounts will be displayed for Inventory and Cost of Goods Sold.
+The unit cost for the returned item will appear in the Sales Transaction Entry window and the default amount will be the current cost of the item from the Item Maintenance window.
+You can change the unit cost in the Sales Transaction Entry window if the return ID is set up to allow overriding item costs.

+    > [!Note]
->   *You can distribute amounts to unit accounts to record increases to
->   non-financial accounts.
-The amounts you distribute to unit accounts won’t be
->   totaled with other distributions.
-For more information about unit accounts,
->   see the General Ledger documentation.*
+    > You can distribute amounts to unit accounts to record increases to non-financial accounts.
+The amounts you distribute to unit accounts won’t be totaled with other distributions.
+For more information about unit accounts, see the General Ledger documentation.

 1. Choose Commissions to verify or change the commission amounts.
 For more information about commissions, see *Modifying commission information* on